 This Asset Management Plan (AM Plan) details information about infrastructure assets with actions required to provide an agreed level of service in the most cost-effective manner while outlining associated risks.
 The plan defines the services to be provided, how the services are provided and what funds are required to provide over the 2022-2032 period.
-The AM Plan will link to a Long-Term Financial Plan which is also reflects the 10-year planning period.
+The AM Plan will link to a Long-Term Financial Plan, which also reflects the 10-year planning period.
+The original plan was first adopted in 2022.
+Its first review is in 2025.

-1.2 Asset Description
+1.9 Asset description